-Brooklyn Judge rejects bail bid by accused Jam Master Jay killer
+Brooklyn judge rejects bail bid by accused Jam Master Jay killer

 - Karl JordanGerman entomologist (1861-1959)

-Brooklyn Federal Court Judge LaShann DeArcy Hall shot down Karl Jordan’s request for release on $1 million bond, saying that she believes the government has proven that he is a danger to the community if released.
+Brooklyn Federal Court Judge LaShann DeArcy Hall denied Karl Jordan’s request for release on $1 million bond, saying that she believes the government has proven that he is a danger to the community if released.

 “Tellingly, the defense did not address the nature and circumstances of the charged homicide offense,” Hall said.
 “The court cannot find that the defendant has met his burden with respect to dangerousness.”